rosensilva/ballerina-samples/ballerinaServiceDiscoveryConsume/readme.md

 2) Download the Ballerina Tools distribution and unzip it on your computer.
 Ballerina Tools includes the Ballerina runtime plus the visual editor (Composer) and other tools.
 3) Add the <ballerina_home>/bin directory to your $PATH environment variable so that you can run the Ballerina commands from anywhere.
-4) Download the Consule using https://www.consul.io/downloads.html
+4) Download the Consul using https://www.consul.io/downloads.html
 5) Extract the downloaded consul zip file and copy executable consul file to the sample directory
 5) Navigate to service discovery directory and run following commands in following order,